 Initially, I connected mainly with my direct business associates, colleagues, clients and friends.
 Over time, however, I found folks adding me on LinkedIn rather than the other way around.

 By the way, it was found that CEOs on average have about 930 LinkedIn connections each.
-While I am not a head honcho, I do have over 2,000 contacts on LinkedIn.
+I’m glad to report that I have almost 8,000 followers on LinkedIn – and growing!

 Do also list your different skills.
 LinkedIn members who list their skills receive 13 times more profile views than those who don’t.